 Prognosis of patients with bronchiolitis obliterans is poor, and some may have a rapid decline in lung function.
 The clinical course of bronchiolitis obliterans syndrome related to transplant is variable with some patients being asymptomatic or stable after diagnosis and some patients with the slow and steady decline and others with an episodic drop in FEV1.
 If bronchiolitis obliterans syndrome develops with two years of lung transplantation, it is seen as predictive of worse outcome.

-The diagnosis and management of bronchiolitis obliterans is done with a multidisciplinary team that includes a transplant surgeon, pulmonologist, pathologist, radiologist, internist, nurse practitioner, and a pharmacist.
+The diagnosis and management of bronchiolitis obliterans is done with an interprofessional team that includes a transplant surgeon, pulmonologist, pathologist, radiologist, internist, nurse practitioner, and a pharmacist.
 The condition has no cure and is progressive.
 Most patients need some type of medical therapy to relieve the symptoms.
 Retransplant is an option but most patients are frail and not fit for surgery.
 Patients managed with corticosteroids and cytotoxic drugs also develop a whole host of adverse drug reactions.

 |||Kavaliunaite E,Aurora P, Diagnosing and managing bronchiolitis obliterans in children.
 Expert review of respiratory medicine.
 2019 Feb 23; [PubMed PMID: 30798629]|